andkov/Longitudinal_Models_of_Religiosity_NLSY97/README.md

 Longitudinal Models of Religiosity: NLSY97 sample
 ========================================================

-## Study Goal
+## Methodological Overview

 The current study analysizes how religiosity changes during adolescence and young adulthood.
 Three different classes of models are considered to explain the same data.
-Latent curve modeling (**LCM**) fits  several time effects (linear, quadratic, and cubic ) in search of the best fitting trajectory of  church attendance between 2000 and 2011, regressing random terms on cohort membership.
-Growth mixture modeling (**GMM**) selects the best fitting solutions of LCM and searchers for latent classes underlying the observed church attendance.
-Individuals are grouped based on the similarity of their trajectories of change in church attendance over the years.
-Finally, Markov models (**MM**), such as EMOSA and transition analysis, describe the data in terms of categories (of religious attendance) and transitions between them, instead of trajectories.
-Treating the outcome scale as categorical, instead of continuous, allows to test out research hypotheses different from that of previous two modeling techniques.
+Latent curve models (**LCM**) test  certain shapes of the time effect (linear, quadratic, and cubic ) in search of the best fitting common trajectory that describes church attendance between 2000 and 2011, regressing random terms on cohort membership.
+Growth mixture models (**GMM**) selects the best fitting solutions of LCM and searchers for latent classes underlying the observed church attendance.
+Individuals are grouped based on the similarity of their trajectories, and profiled.
+Cohort memberships is used as predictor in determining membership in such latent profile.
+Finally, Markov models (**MM**), such as EMOSA and transition analysis, describe states and transitions among them.
+Treating the same outcome (church attendance) as categorical (and not as continuous like in LCM and GMM cases), EMOSA what accounts for the changing ratio of categories in the population, and how the age of the individual affects the likelihood of staying in one (e.g. "church goer") or another (e.g."non-goer") category of behavior that quantifies religiosity.

 ## Sample